-The Residential Landlords Association (RLA) works closely with the Scottish Association of Landlords (SAL) on UK-wide issues where we work on a common approach and share resources to the benefit of all our members.
+The Residential Landlords Association (RLA) works closely with SAL on UK-wide issues where we work on a common approach and share resources to the benefit of all our members.

 Back in September the RLA asked SAL members to help their work on tenancy reform in England by taking part in a survey.
 They were interested in gathering Scottish landlord and letting agent opinions about, and experiences of, the new Private Residential Tenancy (PRT) regime and the new housing tribunal process.

 A total of 88 members responded to the survey.
 The sample size of 88 makes definitive conclusions difficult but the results are an early indication of landlord and agent views on the system two years after its introduction.

 The majority of respondents (60%) are unfazed by PRTs.
 However, over a third of respondents are reconsidering their options as a landlord/letting agent (35.3%) as a result of their introduction.